lcaladoferreira/lcaladoferreira/README.md

 - 👋 Hi, I’m @lcaladoferreira
-- 👀 I’m interested in JavaScript, Node.js, React HTML and CSS.
+- 👀 I'm a paralegal specialist interested in JavaScript, Node.js, React HTML and CSS.
 - 🌱 I’m currently learning JavaScript, Node.js, React HTML and CSS
 - 💞️ I’m looking to collaborate on JavaScript, Node.js, React HTML and CSS
+- 🛸 You can reach me and keep in touch about technology news on my Medium profile at: https://lcaladoferreira.medium.com/
+- 👨🏻‍⚖️.Also, with you want to understand about law you can reach me on my Jusbrasil profile at: https://leandrocalado.jusbrasil.com.br/
 - 📫 How to reach me lcaladoferreira@gmail.com

 <!---